Pate, rated by footballguys.com

-Please note: while rate-my-team is still operational, it is NOT up to date.
-It will still reflect PRESEASON info and analysis.Edit this team Input another team with the same league settings Your team is currently being rated by the projections of David Dodds Switch to: Maurile Tremblay Bob Henry Jason Wood
+Please note that rate-my-team is a PRESEASON tool.
+It is still functional as a demo, but the analysis is NOT updated to account for 2015 season-to-date happenings.Edit this team Input another team with the same league settings Your team is currently being rated by the projections of David Dodds Switch to: Maurile Tremblay Bob Henry Jason Wood

-Players we particularly like on this team include Trent Richardson, Vincent Brown, Stephen Hill, Robert Woods, Andy Dalton, Reggie Bush, DeMarco Murray, Jacquizz Rodgers, Randy Bullock, the Ravens defense, and David Akers.
-We have all these guys ranked ahead of where they are typically being drafted.Bottom line:
+Players we particularly like on this team include Colin Kaepernick and the Panthers defense.
+We have both these guys ranked ahead of where they are typically being drafted.Bottom line:

 - With great inseason management, we think you have about a 90 percent chance of making the playoffs.

 - With good inseason management, we think you have about a 85 percent chance of making the playoffs.

 - With average inseason management, we think you have a 74 percent chance of making the playoffs.

 In any event, we wish you the best of luck.
 Here's hoping all your weeks are like week 4 of 2014:DeMarco Murray vs. NO: 155 combined yards, 2 TD

 Frank Gore vs. PHI: 174 combined yards, 1 TD

 Andrew Luck vs. TEN: 393 passing yards, 4 TD